50knotsrotate/react-store/README.md

 #### Later on I will be installing and using Redis as my session store, but for now this will do.

 #### Now I think its time to write some signup tests.
-I will be using mocha, just because Im more used to it...
-Plus I like the way it makes it easy to run asyncronous tests.
+I will be using mocha and chai.

-`npm install mocha`
+`npm install mocha chai chai-http`

 #### Now I will make a /db/tests.js file and start writing my tests there.